The Water Justice program at Nuestra Casa seeks to promote tap water

 For decades, East Palo Alto residents have faced ongoing water quality and infrastructure challenges stemming from pre-1983 city development decisions.
 In 2019, Nuestra Casa partnered with the Environmental Justice Coalition for Water and the San Francisco Estuary Partnership to lead a groundbreaking Bay Area water justice initiative to address these critical issues.

 The community needs assessment and drinking water testing program revealed important findings about East Palo Alto’s water quality and infrastructure needs.
-These results will shape our advocacy work with community members to make improvements to East Palo Alto’s water system, ensuring safe, reliable water access for all residents.

 Water Justice in East Palo Alto: Community Leaders and Experts Address Water Equity Crisis